Bumps on the Back of Your Tongue: Causes and When to Worry

 7. Allergies

-Food allergies may cause swelling or itching of the tongue and create bumps.
-If your entire tongue swells suddenly, it may be due to a serious condition known as anaphylaxis.3
+Food allergies can cause swelling or itching of the tongue and create bumps.
+If your entire tongue swells suddenly, it may be due to a serious condition known as anaphylaxis.

 8. Cancer

 In rare cases, a bump on your tongue could be a sign of tongue cancer or oral cancer.
-If a tongue bump develops on the side of the tongue, it’s more likely to be malignant, especially if it’s hard and painless.
+Cancer is rare, but a persistent lump, thickened area, sore, bleeding spot, numbness, or red/white patch should be checked, especially if it lasts more than two weeks.

 You should see your doctor for any lump or bump that lasts more than a week or two.